My son’s current favourite phrase is ‘I’ll do it!’ When did chores stop being so much fun?

 I have a degree in English Literature and diplomas in Journalism and Media and also Digital Marketing.

-I’m currently a Parenting Columnist at The Irish Mirror and was previously a Staff Writer at Familyfriendlyhq.ie and a columnist at The Kildare Nationalist.
+I’ve previously worked as a Parenting Columnist at The Irish Mirror, a Staff Writer at Familyfriendlyhq.ie and a columnist at The Kildare Nationalist.
 I have also written for Herfamily.ie, Maternity and Infant, Easy Parenting and contributed to the book ‘True To Life Parenthood’.

 I was delighted to be asked to film a segment for RTEjr in December ’16: